a-ram-1/cbb-750-final/imageguide.md

 * trainlabels.png
   * Distribution of training labels for all datasets
 * testlabels.png
   * Distribution of test labels for all datasets
+* glmimportance.png
+  * Feature importance for GLM with text + non-text data